zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_last_message - section for function get_last_message is expected to be set and get in /user/user_message.php
     \-- get_last_message_translated - section for function get_last_message_translated is expected to be set and get in /user/user_message.php
     \-- get_row_id - section for function get_row_id is expected to be set and get in /user/user_message.php
+    \-- has_msg - section for function has_msg not yet defined that it should be get in /user/user_message.php
     \-- has_row - section for function has_row not yet defined that it should be get in /user/user_message.php
     \-- order error - order of section api has difference at api_json should be before api_array of api_array,api_json,api_mapper does not match 1,api_json_array,api_json,api_array,order of section api has difference at api_json should be before api_array of api_array,api_json,api_mapper does not match 1,api_json_array,api_json,api_array,order of section api has difference at api_json should be before api_array of api_array,api_json,api_mapper does not match 1,api_json_array,api_json,api_array
 \-- user_profile